microservices-in-a-world-of-containers/dotnet/README.md

 Build your docker image (replace imagename and imagetag, with name of image and version):

 `docker build -t imagename:imagetag -f .\Api\Dockerfile .`

 `docker build -t api:1 -f .\Api\Dockerfile .`

-Run your image and map your localhost port 80/81 to port 80 in the container:
+Run your image and map your localhost port 80/81 (or whatever port you prefer) to port 80 (or the port your api uses) in the container:

 `docker run -p 80:80 api:1`

 `docker run -p 81:80 api:1`

 Show your running docker containers `docker ps`

 Stop a container `docker stop XXXXXX`

 More docker commands: https://www.docker.com/sites/default/files/Docker_CheatSheet_08.09.2016_0.pdf

 When testing remember to add your path: